Back to National Guide

 What's Included in the Price

-• Supply of AS/NZS 2588 compliant plasterboard sheets (standard, fire-rated, or moisture-resistant as required)
+• Supply of plasterboard sheets compliant with AS/NZS 2588 (standard 10mm or 13mm, fire-rated, moisture-resistant, or acoustic as required)

 • Fixing sheets to existing timber or steel framing